s00binpark/sbpark422.github.io/_posts/2016-03-16-installation.md

 ---
 layout: post
-date: 2016-03-16 08:34
+#date: 2016-03-16 08:34
-title: "Installation"
+title: "Education"
 category:
-- docs
-- help
 tags:
-- installation
-- steve
-- jekyll
 ---

 <figure class="aligncenter">
     <img src="https://snipcartweb-10f3.kxcdn.com/media/all/9570/snipcart-static-site-ecommerce-jekyll.png" />
 </figure>

+##### Ewha Womans University, Seoul, Republic of Korea
+* Bachelor of Science in Computer Science & Engineering

 I assume you have already downloaded and installed Ruby.
 Here's what you need to do next: